-This means that if something happens to the bank then the federal government will step in to make you completely again up to $250k.
+This means that if something happens to the bank, the federal government will step in and reimburse any losses you suffered up to $250k.

 - No monthly maintenance fees

 Your checking account is there for you to store your money until you are ready to use it.
 In addition, banks are happy to keep your money for you because they earn interest from lending your money to other folks.
-There is no reason that you should pay to have access to your own money, not when there are many banks out there willing to do it for free.
-However, if you love a bank with a fee, the requirements to avoid the fee must be reasonable.
+There is no reason that you should pay to have access to your own money, especially when there are many banks out there willing to do it for free.
+However, if you love a bank that has a fee, just make sure the requirements to avoid the fee are reasonable.

 - No minimum balance requirement

 A minimum balance requirement is the amount of money you must have in your account at all times to not be charged a fee.
-Again, we aren’t a fan of paying fees because when you are just starting out when bank account may ‘look’ a little erratic – flush at the beginning of the month, but dwindled down to just ‘fun money’ once you’ve transferred funds for saving, investing and paying debts.
-Don’t allow a bank to hold your money hostage … choose a bank with no minimum balance requirements.
+Again, we aren’t a fan of paying fees because when you are just starting out, your bank account may ‘look’ a little erratic – flush at the beginning of the month, but dwindled down to just ‘fun money’ once you’ve transferred funds for saving, investing and paying debts.
+Don’t allow a bank to hold your money hostage – choose a bank with no minimum balance requirements.

 - A large ATM network or waived ATM fees

 When you need to get your funds in a hurry, an ATM (automated teller machine) can be very convenient.
-When you use your bank’s ATM, the fees are usually waived, however when you use a different bank’s or company’s ATM then you can get charged twice!
+When you use your bank’s ATM, the fees are usually waived, however when you use an ATM from a different bank or company, you can often get charged twice!
 Your bank charges you for going out of network, AND the company that owns the ATM charges you for the convenience of using their machine.

 Imagine withdrawing $10 from your account and being charged a $3 fee from your bank AND a $5 fee from the ATM… that’s $18 total.
-You want to look for companies that have access to many ATMs, are in a large network (where a group of banks ‘share’ access to the ATMs, or waive the fees incurred for out-of-network ATM use.
+You want to look for companies that have access to many ATMs and are in a large network where a group of banks ‘share’ access to the ATMs, or waive the fees incurred for out-of-network ATM use.